ljt629ubc/MICB475_24W1_Team_14/README.md

 ## November 29nd, 2024 Meeting
 No pre-reading of manuscript draft offered.

 In manuscript, explain "why prediction model?"
 Then go into why you were interested in taxa predictive of radiation, specifically.

-Question: Clarify terminology for models
-Answer: What we built is a TAXANOMIC model, can even reference other UJEMI paper for this terminology.
-This term is acceptable to use.

-Question: Should we generally provide background on space at all in INTRO?
+**Question**: Should we generally provide background on space at all in **INTRO**?
-Answer: No background for space!
+**Answer**: No background for space!
 Go straight into taxanomic model uses.
 Discuss need for environmental aspect of predictive modelling.
 Can go into space explanation only when we provide a relevant reason for why radiation would even be a concern.
-Question: Should we discuss methodology in intro ending statement?
+**Question**: Should we discuss methodology in intro ending statement?
-Answer: Summarize findings at end of intro, not methodology.
+**Answer**: Summarize findings at end of intro, not methodology.
 Findings = 9 ASVs found, not validated, not found in space.

+**Question**: Clarify terminology for models
+**Answer**: What we built is a TAXANOMIC model, can even reference other UJEMI paper for this terminology.
+This term is acceptable to use.

-Points to keep in mind for writing INTRO:
+Points to keep in mind for writing **INTRO**:
 - Intro must discuss our actual findings.
 - Very briefly discuss datasets (detailed in methods).
 - One line mentioning findings from the RR-6 paper which supports radiation affects gut microbiome of mice.

-Points to keep in mind for DISCUSSION:
+Points to keep in mind for **DISCUSSION**:

-Question: In our RESULTS, should we discuss role of 9 taxa?
+**Question**: In our RESULTS, should we discuss role of 9 taxa?
-Answer: In results, no. In DISCUSSION, you should discuss how those 9 taxa relate to other literature on radiation.
+**Answer**: In results, no. In DISCUSSION, you should discuss how those 9 taxa relate to other literature on radiation.

-Question: How can we discuss ASVs that were not fully resolved?
+**Question**: How can we discuss ASVs that were not fully resolved?
-Answer: All ASVS were resolved to family level.
+**Answer**: All ASVS were resolved to family level.
 See if these families are commonly associated with radiation.
 Discussion is for extrapolating data and speculation.

-Question: Irradiated diversity went down (RadLab, not RR-6), so should we discuss possibility of radiation-associated mutations which contradicts this sentiment?
+**Question**: Irradiated diversity went down (RadLab, not RR-6), so should we discuss possibility of radiation-associated mutations which contradicts this sentiment?
 RadLab and RR-6 diversity metrics give us contradictory results; could this have to do with dosage difference?
-Answer: The first figure is just to validate there is a difference.
+**Answer**: The first figure is just to validate there is a difference.
 Not recommended to go deeply into it, unless in future directions.
 Don't get distracted by this!

-Question: Were our Machine Learning slides okay?
+**Question**: Were our Machine Learning slides okay?
-Answer: Chris marked presentation.
+**Answer**: Chris marked presentation.
 Use of K-NN model and Random Forest is good practice, especially Random Forest.
 He approved of saying "inconclusive" for the results.
 Important consideration here: All ASVs was not a good control since they contain our 9 ASVs, adding to accuracy.
 Random 9 would be better control, running multiple times.
 For future directions...?
 Science is all good; claims and interpretations are good.

-Keep in mind for METHODS:
+Keep in mind for **METHODS**:
 - Should justify why KNN and random forest were chosen.
 Don't need to justify why other ML were excluded.

-Question: Should we put QIIME2 outputs in RESULTS?
+**Question**: Should we put QIIME2 outputs in RESULTS?
-Answer: No put Qiime2 processing (e.g., paramaters for rarefaction) in METHODS subsection.
+**Answer**: No put Qiime2 processing (e.g., paramaters for rarefaction) in METHODS subsection.

-Question: How can we justify our model development methodology (core microbiome and ISA)?
+**Question**: How can we justify our model development methodology (core microbiome and ISA)?
-Answer: Previous UJEMI team said it would be extra stringent to measure abundance and prevalence in two different ways.
+**Answer**: Previous UJEMI team said it would be extra stringent to measure abundance and prevalence in two different ways.

 Divide METHODS into following sections:
 - Datasets: All datasets used that were briefly discussed in intro are outlined here
 - QIIME processing: all parameters (eg rarefaction)